vestrel00/contacts-android/README.md

 4. Only allow order by RawContactsFields in AccountsRawContactsQuery.

-5. Only allow order by AbstractDataFields (or more specific ones?) in DataQuery.
+5. Only allow include, where, order by specific AbstractDataFields in DataQuery.

 6. If refactoring Query, we may be able to add Options to RawContact as a member instead of only accessible via extension functions?